reinert/requestor/README.md

 bookService.delete(123).success(() -> showSuccess("Book was deleted."));
 ```

-Although Requestor provides this ready-to-use REST client, you may find more useful to extend `AbstractService` class and implement your own service clients.
+Although Requestor provides this generic REST client, extending the `AbstractService` class and
-Don't worry, you'll write less code than existing code generation solutions while keeping full control of the request flow.
+implementing our service clients is more beneficial. `AbstractService` affords the advantage of

-**AbstractService** gives you the advantage of little coding while allows you to have full control of requesting logic in case you need to customize it.
+little coding while empowering complete control of the requesting logic.
+Consequently, it
-Additionally, you are benefited with better testing capabilities and bug tracking.
-See more details in [REST](#rest) section.
+improves the testing capabilities and bug tracking.
+See more details in the [REST](#rest) section.

 ## Installation